wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 in the non-inclusive cache, it can always transit to a transient state dedicated to this situation, and then issue requests to the upper level.

+#### New Coherence States and Actions

+Since data and directory arrays are decoupled from each other, the inclusive cache hence enables a new combination where only the directory entry is valid, while data is not present.
+These partially cached addresses require new coherence states and actions to be added in order to properly handle tag and data separately.

+All stable and transient states from the inclusive version of the protocol are still used, and their semantics remain the same.
+The directory array itself essentially act as an inclusive cache without data, for which downgrades, invalidations will be issued to maintain coherence among upper level caches.